metabase/metabase/docs/questions/query-builder/expressions-list.md

 Syntax: `relativeDateTime(number, text)`

 `number`: Period of interval, where negative values are back in time.
+The `number` must be an integer.
+You cannot use a fractional value.

 `text`: Type of interval like `"day"`, `"month"`, `"year"`